 Those in the private sector receive pay based on how well they do their jobs.
 Those who perform poorly may well get fired.
 Ideally, the expectations of both employers and employees are clear cut.
 They get regular performance reviews and maybe a bonus if expectations are exceeded.
 Regular raises are given for doing jobs well.
 The Utah Legislature believes educators should be rewarded for their performance too, and should be let go if performance falls short of performance standards yet to be determined.

 The challenge Utahns face is how to measure that performance.
 The reform measure, Senate Bill 64, states that performance will be evaluated according to student growth as measured by standardized tests, surveys from parents and students, and classroom observations.
-Teachers will then be ranked on a scale that ranges from highly effective to not effective and they will be rewarded (or not) accordingly.

 The law is somewhat ambiguous.
 We don't know how much each evaluation component will be weighted.
 We don't know how objective the classroom observation tools will be, how surveys will be written, or how achievable the goals for a highly effective teacher will be.
 But most of all, we don't even know if student performance on standardized tests measures student intellectual growth or if it just measures a student's ability to test well.